Fox's Book of Martyrs

 jewels; but here is the key of a trunk which contains

 the silver-do with it as you please.'
-The trunk was produced, and the silver
+The trunk was produced,

-weighed.
-'This money,' said I, 'was collected in America, by the disciples of
+and the silver weighed.
+'This money,' said I, 'was collected

-Christ, and sent here for the purpose of building a kyoung,
+in America, by the disciples of Christ, and sent here for the purpose of

-averse to taking what is offered in a religious point
+Burmans are averse to taking what is offered in a religious point of view, which was the cause of my

-circumstance to the king,' said one of them, 'and perhaps he will restore it.
+them, 'and perhaps he will restore it.
+But this is all

-But this is all the silver you have?'
-I could not tell a falsehood: 'The house
+the silver you have?'
+I could not tell a falsehood: 'The house is in your

-deposited silver with some person of your acquaintaince?'
+with some person of your acquaintaince?'
+'My acquaintances are all in prison,

-'My acquaintances are all in prison, with whom should I deposit silver?'
+with whom should I deposit silver?'

 "They

 next ordered my trunk and drawers to be examined.
-The secretary only was
+The secretary only was allowed to accompany me in this search.
+Everything nice

-allowed to accompany me in this search.
-Everything nice or curious, which met hjis view, was presented to the officers, for their
+or curious, which met his view, was presented to the

-decision, whether it should be taken or retained.
-I begged they would not take
+officers, for their decision, whether it should be taken

-our wearing apparel, as it would be disgraceful to take clothes partly worn
+or retained.
+I begged they would not take our wearing apparel, as it would be

-into the possession of his majesty, and to us they were of unspeakable value.
+disgraceful to take clothes partly worn into the possession of his majesty, and

-They assented, and took a list only, and did the same with the books, medicines,
+did the same with the books, medicines, etc. My little

-I rescued from their grasp, partly by artifice, and partly through their
+their grasp, partly by artifice, and partly through their ignorance.
+They left also many articles, which were

-during our long imprisonment.
+of inestimable value, during our long imprisonment.

 "As